THE STORY OF CABEL T-B RECORDING

 that are put in a certain order to show a connection poetically.

-Also, the CD booklet contains some different photos and wording on certain
+Also, the CD booklet contains some different photos for certain songs that

 Overall, this recording was just